-A 12 years-old child was referred for two-dimensional color Doppler echocardiography (TTE) follow-up examination at the Cardiology Division, "Cava de' Tirreni" Hospital.
-He was born at term via normal spontaneous vaginal delivery.
-Height was 9 cm below the third percentile (-2.9 SDs), weight at the third percentile and body mass index at the 25th percentile.
-Hemodynamic parameters were normal (blood pressure = 120/80 mmHg; heart rate = 75 bpm; oxygen saturation on room air = 98%).
-Family history was negative for short stature, endocrine or autoimmune conditions, and CHDs.
-Feeding disorders during neonatal period or convulsions were not referred.
-Medical clinical history consisted of bilateral ocular coloboma, left hypoacusis, scoliosis, mild motor impairments, nocturnal enuresis, genitourinary anomalies such as micropenis and retractile testicles, facial dysmorphisms with narrow bifrontal diameter, small mouth and dysplasia of the pinnae.
-These malformations met the Blake's diagnostic criteria of CS (three majors and three minors) for which he underwent molecular diagnostic testing that identified a de novo mutation (variant c.5290 5300+10del) in the CHD7 gene.
-However, definitive diagnosis of CS was already made at the Children's National Hospital of Rome, Italy.
-Electrocardiogram showed sinus rhythm and incomplete right branch block.
-TTE documented mildly increased left ventricular (LV) end diastolic diameter (60 mm, Z score= + 2.2) and LV ejection fraction within normal limits (LV EF = 55%).
+The electrocardiogram showed sinus rhythm and incomplete right branch block.
+TTE documented mildly increased LV end-diastolic diameter (60 mm, Z score= + 2.2) and LV ejection fraction within normal limits (=55%).
 A single posterolateral papillary muscle and a cleft of anterior mitral leaflet associated with mild mitral regurgitation were detected (Figure 2).
-Atrial and ventricular septal defects were not found and ductal shunts were excluded.
-Right heart dimensions, function (tricuspid annular plane systolic excursion -TAPSE = 26 mm), and systolic pulmonary artery pressures (sPAP=29 mmHg) were within normal range.
+ASD and VSD were not found, and ductal shunts were excluded.
+Right heart dimensions, function (tricuspid annular plane systolic excursion = 26 mm), and systolic pulmonary artery pressures (29 mmHg) were within normal range.
 Pericardial effusion was absent.
-Interestingly, AA had a double-lumen appearance without Doppler signs of coarctation.
-Continuous wave Doppler showed nonsignificant peak gradient 13 and 12 mmHg on PFAA and on the descending aorta, respectively.
+Interestingly, AA had a doublelumen appearance without Doppler signs of coarctation.
+Continuous wave Doppler showed a non-significant peak gradient of 13 and 12 mmHg on PFAA and on the descending aorta, respectively.
 The upper lumen was giving rise to the head and neck vessels, while the lower one was extending from the ascending to the descending aorta with no branching (Figure 2).
-This case of PFAA (Type 1, according to Freedom classification) was not associated with coarctation, resulting in systemic-to-systemic connection without hemodynamic impact and not requiring surgical repair.
+This case of PFAA (type 1, according to Freedom classification) was not associated with coarctation, resulting in systemic-to-systemic connection without hemodynamic impact and not requiring surgical repair.
 The diagnosis of PFAA was further confirmed by Children's National Hospital, Rome, Italy.
-In Type 1 PFAA (double-lumen/double-barrelled aortic arch) may also be associated with interrupted arch or coarctation (Figure 3), in which the presence of an additional vascular channel to the distal aorta was critical for survival.
-Other types of PFAA according to Freedom classification were: i) system-to-pulmonary (Type 2), in which the arterial connection was between the ascending aorta and the pulmonary arteries resulting in pathological left-toright shunting with pulmonary hypertension.
-It may also be associated with critical right-sided obstructive lesions (such as pulmonary atresia, TOF, isolated left pulmonary artery); ii) pulmonary-to-system (Type 3), in which blood flow was pulmonary to systemic in the opposite direction compared with Type 2.
-It may be associated with any critical left-sided obstructive lesions; iii) bilateral (Type 4) was rarely described in patient with double-outlet RV, subaortic VSD and right AA.
+Type 1 PFAA (double-lumen/double-barrelled AA) may also be associated with interrupted arch or coarctation (Figure 3), in which the presence of an additional vascular channel to the distal aorta was critical for survival.
+Other types of PFAA, according to Freedom classification, were: i) system-to-pulmonary (type 2), in which the arterial connection was between the ascending aorta and the pulmonary arteries,